Sunset Route: Usage

 The line is primarily used for freight, especially of intermodal freight transport, due to its close proximity and rail connections to the Port of Los Angeles and Port of Long Beach.
 In the 1980s, Southern Pacific pioneered the carrying of intermodal containers on double-stack trains on the Sunset Route.
 The route also moves finished automobiles, grain, and other non-intermodal freight.

 In 1998, the Los Angeles to El Paso section of the Sunset Route was hosting about 33 trains per day.
 By 2007, 45 trains daily were operating through Maricopa, Arizona, 55 daily trains were running in 2015, and 90 were projected after the full completion of the second track on the Los Angeles to El Paso section.
 However, by 2019 the number of daily trains between Los Angeles and El Paso had dropped to 39, and the section east of El Paso in the Trans-Pecos region was hosting 12 trains per day.
 In June 2024, the daily traffic in Wellton, Arizona was 28 trains (14 in each direction), of which a majority were intermodal freight trains, about a quarter were mixed freight trains, and 6% carried automobiles.
 The reduced number of trains were somewhat offset by increasingly large train lengths; several of the longest trains observed were at least 18,000 ft in length.

 The Amtrak Sunset Limited operates three round-trips weekly over the entirety of the route, and the Texas Eagle from Chicago is attached between San Antonio and Los Angeles.
 In December 2023, the Federal Railroad Administration (FRA) announced a grant through its Corridor ID Program to increase the frequency of the Sunset Limited to full daily round-trip service.
-The program also issued grants to develop state-supported passenger routes between San Antonio and Houston, in the Phoenix–Tucson Corridor (using Sunset Route track between Picacho, Arizona and Tucson), and in the Coachella Valley Rail Corridor (using Sunset Route track between Colton, California and Coachella, California).
+The program also issued grants to develop state-supported passenger routes between San Antonio and Houston, in the Phoenix–Tucson Corridor (using Sunset Route track between Picacho, Arizona and Tucson), and in the Coachella Valley Rail (CV Rail) corridor (using Sunset Route track between Colton, California and Coachella, California).